yactouat/coding-agent/README.md

 The process is as follows:

-- you write a funciton definition in `src/functions.py`
+- you write a function definition in `src/func_declarations.py`
-- you turn it into a LLM tool in `src/tools.py`
+- you turn it into a LLM tool in `src/lib.py`

 Multiple functions can be added to a tool.

 Currently supported tools are:

+- `code_writing`: for writing code
 - `file_io`: for reading and writing to files (WIP)